2023 Nobel Peace Prize awarded to Narges Mohammadi, women's rights activist jailed in Iran

 Narges Mohammadi, a jailed Iranian women's rights advocate, won the 2023 Nobel Peace Prize on Friday.
 The former vice president of the Defenders of Human Rights Center (DHRC) organization was chosen by a panel of experts in Norway from a list of just over 350 nominations.

+Mohammadi was behind bars for the recent protests over the death of 22-year-old Mahsa Amini in police custody.
+That sparked one of the most intense challenges ever to Iran's theocracy.
+More than 500 people were killed in a heavy security crackdown while over 22,000 others were arrested.

+From behind bars, Mohammadi contributed an opinion piece for The New York Times, writing: "What the government may not understand is that the more of us they lock up, the stronger we become."

-The DHRC's office was raided and the group barred by Iranian authorities in 2008.
-Mohammadi was arrested in 2015 and later sentenced to 10 years in prison for "forming and managing an illegal group", among other charges.
+The DHRC's Tehran office was raided and the group was barred by Iranian authorities in 2008.

-In 2019, Mohammadi and British-Iranian detainee Nazanin Zaghari-Ratcliffe announced plans to go on hunger strike in Tehran's notorious Evin Prison to protest against the denial of medical treatment.
-Zaghari-Ratcliffe was released by Iran in 2022, after the U.K. government settled a decades-old debt to Iran, but Mohammadi remains inside Evin.
+In 2019, Mohammadi and fellow prisoner Nazanin Zaghari-Ratcliffe, a British-Iranian national, announced plans to go on hunger strike in Tehran's notorious Evin Prison, to protest against the denial of medical treatment.
+Zaghari-Ratcliffe was released by Iran in 2022 after the U.K. government settled a decades-old debt to Tehran, but Mohammadi remains inside Evin.

-Mohammadi and the DHRC had worked to help free numerous political prisoners in Iran before the group was

 Last year's prize was won by human rights activists from Ukraine, Belarus and Russia, in what was seen as a strong rebuke to Russian President Vladimir Putin and his Belarusian counterpart and ally.